 © John Mainwaring.
 All Rights Reserved 2020

-The angry looking Deep Sea Angler Fish is quite possibly the ugliest animal on the planet, living in the most inhospitable habitat at the lonely bottom of the sea.
-Its most distinctive feature is a piece of dorsal spine that protrudes above its mouth like a fishing pole.
+The angry-looking Deep Sea Angler Fish is quite possibly the ugliest animal on the planet, living in the most inhospitable habitat at the lonely bottom of the sea.
+Its most distinctive feature is a piece of the dorsal spine that protrudes above its mouth like a fishing pole.
 This lure is tipped luminous flesh which baits the prey close enough to be snatched.

 It has sharp teeth angled inwards that help to prevent the prey from escaping.
 The Angler Fish can extende both its jaw and stomach to an incredible size, allowing it to swallow prey twice the size of its entire body.
 (JM)